Streaming giant Hulu is doubling down on its viewer-first approach to advertising.

 Hulu’s head of ad sales, Peter Naylor, said binge ads will “reward viewers” who are binging content with situationally relevant ads.
 Hulu defines binging as watching three or more shows of a series in a single sitting.

 According to the company, Hulu will share what binge ad creatives will look like later this year.

 With binge ads, brands can fit messages for situational viewing, which can include anything from offering a viewer to watch the next episode ad-free to a personlized offer from a brand.
 Hulu will open up binge ads to all advertisers in 2020, according to the company.

-During his presentation, Naylor said Hulu’s goal is to have half of the company’s ad revenue come from non-traditional, non-disruptive ads by the end of the year.
+During his presentation, Naylor said Hulu’s goal is to have half of the company’s ad revenue eventually come from non-traditional, non-disruptive ads.
 He also said that pause ads – a branded overlay on paused content – will be open to all advertisers by August.

 Hulu will also limit ad pods to 90 seconds and set a daily frequency cap.
 Viewers can now see the same ad only four times in a single day.

 Hulu’s head of ad platforms Jeremy Helfand told The Drum that Hulu’s viewer-first strategy centers around a “belief that advertising in a streaming TV environment needs to be consistent, it needs to be relevant, and it needs to be integrated”.

 He said Hulu’s 2019 ad formats roadmap will include building out its request-for-information units, which integrates shopability into an on-screen ad.